Punctual Hilbert schemes for Kleinian singularities as quiver varieties

 sending a $\Gamma$-invariant ideal $I$ in $\CC[x,y]$ to the ideal $I\cap \CC[x,y]^\Gamma$; this set-theoretic map is indeed a morphism of schemes by Brion~\cite[3.4]{Brion13}.
 By composing with the Hilbert-Chow morphism of the surface $\CC^2/\Gamma$, we see that~\eqref{eg:equivariant_HC} is in fact a morphism of schemes over the affine scheme $\Sym^n(\CC^2/\Gamma)$.

 Until recently, not much was known about the schemes $\Hilb^{[n]}(\mathbb{C}^2/\Gamma)$ for $n>1$.
 Gyenge, N\'emethi and Szendr\H oi~\cite{GNS} computed the generating function of their Euler characteristics for $\Gamma$ of type A and D (the cyclic and dihedral cases), giving an answer with modular properties.
-Zheng~\cite{Zheng17} proved that $\Hilb^{[n]}(\CC^2/\Gamma)$ is always irreducible, and gave a homological characterisation of its smooth points through a detailed analysis of Cohen-Macaulay modules over $\CC^2/\Gamma$.
+They also conjectured an analogous formula for type E. Zheng~\cite{Zheng17} proved that $\Hilb^{[n]}(\CC^2/\Gamma)$ is always irreducible, and gave a homological characterisation of its smooth points through a detailed analysis of Cohen-Macaulay modules over $\CC^2/\Gamma$.
 Yamagishi~\cite{Yamagishi17} studied symplectic resolutions of the Hilbert squares $\Hilb^{[2]}(\CC^2/\Gamma)$, and described completely the central fibres of these resolutions, from which he deduced that $\Hilb^{[2]}(\CC^2/\Gamma)$ admits a unique symplectic resolution.